FranciscoGutierrez/BootstrapTutorial/README.md

 ```
 You should see Bootstrap working the grid layout in your browser.

-Task:
+### Task:
 Experiment with new rows with different units wide.
 What do you get?
 Create a responsive layout
 Bootstrap can change the width of the column depending on the browser window’s size.
 For example, on large screens, a row has 4 columns, on small screens it has 2 columns, on extra small screens it has 1 column.
 You can target these screen sizes separately via the prefixes xs, sm, md, lg.
 These are then followed by a number. denoting the number of units this column should take up when the browser window is extra small, small, medium, large.
-Example:

-Extra small
-Small
-Medium
-Large
-.col-xs-*
-.col-sm-*
-.col-md-*
-.col-lg-*

 Example, insert two rows with different column sizes.